Andrew Pixley: Murders

 Pixley was examined by Dr. William Karn Jr. of the Wyoming State Hospital, who pronounced him sane, but an "incurable sociopath" at the trial, adding that "it meant a lot more to Pixley to kill the girls while they were awake."
 At this, Robert McAuliffe got up from his seat and attempted to assault Pixley before being restrained.

 The psychiatrist went on to describe Pixley as "one of the sickest we've ever seen sociopathically", and that the odds of him being rehabilitated were "absolutely nil".

 Pixley pleaded guilty to first degree murder in the perpetration of a rape for killing Debbie and was sentenced to death.
 He started laughing when the execution date was announced.
-Robert McAuliffe told him "laugh some more, you animal."
+Enraged, Robert McAuliffe told him: "laugh some more, you animal."
 Although an appeal was filed to change his sentence to life imprisonment, he said he did not want an appeal.
 He was executed by lethal gas at the Wyoming State Penitentiary on December 10, 1965.
 He took the longest time to die of any person ever executed in the Wyoming gas chamber.
 Until the execution of Mark Hopkinson in 1992, Pixley was the last person to be put to death in Wyoming.

+Pixley privately expressed signs of remorse, telling his stepfather that he deserved to be executed.

 According to genealogical research, Robert and Betty McAuliffe divorced sometime after the murders.
 McAuliffe remarried Charlotte Olivia Moon Branch and had a son, Jon David McAuliffe, born on January 21, 1974, in Chicago.
 Robert died on April 1, 1998, of a heart attack.
 Betty McAuliffe died on November 28, 2010.
 Susan McAuliffe married and had five children.